 The possibility of placing asylum seekers under detention in Serbia is prescribed by the Asylum Act.
-In 2019 the Asylum Office rarely resorted to such measures, and only issued 4 decisions to place asylum seekers in detention in order to ensure their presence in the asylum procedure.
-On the other hand, persons who are likely in need of international protection might be deprived of liberty in the Detention Centre for Foreigners in Padinska Skela on other grounds which are set in the Foreigners Act, mainly for the purpose of forcible removal.
-However, the Ministry of Interior has failed to deliver data on the number and the nationality of persons detained on this ground.
+In 2020 the Asylum Office rarely resorted to such measures, and only issued 3 decisions to detain asylum seekers in order to ensure their presence in the asylum procedure.
+Asylum seekers are detained in Detention Centers for Foreigners in Padinska Skela.

-Each year, thousands of persons who are likely in need of international protection are detained in Serbia on various grounds.
-This may occur as a result of a conviction for illegal entry or stay in Serbia without having invoked the benefits of Article 8 of the Asylum Act, or being held in the airport transit zone in a completely arbitrary manner (see Access to the Territory).
+Also, persons who are likely in need of international protection (and who are not recognised as asylum seekers) can be detained in the Detention Centre for Foreigners in Padinska Skela on grounds which are set in the Foreigners Act, mainly for the purpose of forcible removal.
+However, the Ministry of Interior has stopped providing statistical data in 2018.
+Overall, persons who are likely to be in need of international protection can be detained on various grounds.
+This may occur as a result of a conviction for illegal entry or stay in Serbia without having invoked the benefits of Article 8 of the Asylum Act or being held in the airport transit zone in a completely arbitrary manner (see Access to the Territory).

-The only official institution established for the purpose of detaining foreigners staying unlawfully is the Shelter for Foreigners, located in Belgrade, Padinska Skela, with a capacity of up to 80 detainees.
-In 2019, the reconstruction and expansion of the Shelter’s capacity were continued and intensified.
-The bedrooms, the kitchen, the dining room, and Detention Centre management offices were renovated.
+Detention Centre for Foreigners in Padinska Skela is the only official institution established for the purpose of detaining migrants or asylum seekers.
+It is located in Belgrade and has the maximum capacity of 80.
+In 2020, the reconstruction and expansion of the centre’s capacity continued, and it will become operational during 2021.
+The bedrooms, the kitchen, the dining room, and Detention Centre management offices were renovated in 2019.